pratik-bongale/blog-with-db/README.md

 ## Learnings
 - This project demonstrates how to:
+  - Connect to mongoDB database using mongoose.
+  - Perform Create, Read, Delete operations on mongoDB collections
   - Export functions/variables from a module
   - Import functions/variables into a module
   - Use Embedded Javasciprt(EJS) to define views